Chocolate Chunk Cookies

 ingredients for chocolate chunk cookies

-• Butter: Softened butter creates a tender, chewy texture and slightly puffy cookies.
-Its richness enhances the flavors of the sugars and chocolate.
+• Butter: Softened butter creates a tender, chewy texture and slightly puffy cookies; it also adds richness.

-• Granulated Sugar & Dark Brown Sugar: Together, they add sweetness, moisture, and a hint of molasses, helping the cookies spread just enough for a crisp edge and chewy center.
+• Granulated Sugar & Dark Brown Sugar: Together, they add sweetness, moisture, and a hint of molasses flavor, helping the cookies develop a crisp edge and chewy center.

-• Vanilla Extract: Rounds out the sweetness and adds depth to the cookie’s flavor profile.
+• Vanilla Extract: Rounds out the sweetness and adds depth to the cookie’s flavor.

-• Large Eggs: Give the cookies structure and moisture, creating that perfect balance between chewy and cakey.
+• Large Eggs: Give the cookies structure and moisture.

 • Salt: Balances the sweetness and enhances the rich chocolate flavor.

-• Baking Soda: Helps the cookies rise slightly and gives them a soft texture, which contrasts perfectly with the crisp edges.
+• Baking Soda: Helps the cookies rise and develop a lovely golden color.

 • Milk Chocolate: Balances the bittersweet chocolate with a creamy sweetness and smooth texture.